The Most-Asked Questions About Ashore

 Kaylie: I don’t know why that makes me think of, is it ancient Sumer where they have all those tablets complaining about that one dude, that one grain merchant, that one grain merchant and they didn’t like his prices and there are so many, so many complaints.
 They’re written in stone.

-Abby: Imagine being dedicated enough to you complaints that you write them in stone.
+Abby: Imagine being dedicated enough to your complaints that you write them in stone.
 It’s like Capterra, but in a cave.
 Caveterra!

 Kaylie: That’s a good startup idea.
 My complaints certainly won’t survive the apocalypse, because they’re stored in a computer, let’s make sure they do – Caveterra.